lanl/PLEIADES/README.rst

 This is a Python package that sets up, executes, and analyzes, SAMMY runs.
 If you are unfamiliar with SAMMY, please see the `SAMMY website <https://code.ornl.gov/RNSD/SAMMY>`_.

+**PLEIADES** is distributed as open-source software under an MIT License, with LANL open source approval (reference O4722).
+Please see LICENSE for more details.